py-cov-action/python-coverage-comment-action/README.md

 ### Basic usage without external contributors

 If you don't expect external contributors, you don't need all the shenanigans with the artifacts and the 2nd workflow.
+This is likely to be the most straightfoward way to configure it for private repositories.
 It might look like this:

 ```yaml
 # .github/workflows/ci.yml